VladStoyanovADP/nc-news/README.md

 ## Project Overview

-This project is a demonstration of a RESTful API written in JavaScript and using Express JS alongside PostgreSQL as a database.
+This project is a demonstration of a RESTful API written in JavaScript and using Express JS alongside PostgreSQL as a database management system.

 A user is able to interact with news data with the following methods: